wcypierre/gilded-rose-exam/README.md

 ### What do we expect?

+1. That you are able to fork a repo, create a branch and a pull request using git and github.
-1. Please make multiple commits with a good commit message.
-Do not show the final code change in a single commit.
-Show us your best code and the steps you took to refactor this.
+2. That you can make multiple commits with a good commit message.
+Show us your best code and the steps you took not the final state of code.
-2. We dont like commit messages like "fix typo", "update code", "housekeeping", "cleanup code", use git fixup for this cases.
-3. Good clean code.
-4. Meaningful names.
-5. Unit tests are all passing (green).
+3. Unit tests are all passing (green) for each commit.
-6. New scenario is added with specs (unit tests).
+4. New scenario is added with specs (unit tests) and is easy to read in code review.

+### Instructions

+- After forking the repository, please create a feature branch.
+- Given the gilded-rose assignment below, update `gilded_rose#update_quality` to support `Conjured` items.
+- You can refactor the existing implementation of `gilded_rose.rb` but the tests should be green on every commit.
+- When you are done, Please open a `pull request` from YOUR `feature branch` to YOUR `master branch`.
+- Please come prepared to talk about your approach per commit.

 ## Story